nooglersoon/My-Todo-List/README.md

 ## Introduction

 Welcome to My Todo List App, an iOS app built with SwiftUI that helps you manage your tasks efficiently.
 This app is designed to be a user-friendly task manager that allows you to add, view, edit, and delete tasks effortlessly.
+I also implement industry best practice while developing the app such as MVVM design pattern, singleton and unit tests.

 ## Features